What is media planning? Why is it important?

 Lastly, the brand could continue engaging audiences after they’d purchased from the brand using display ads to upsell, cross-sell, or encourage repeat purchases.
 These customers already love the brand; messaging could be adjusted in order to help them discover more brand offerings or to easily add their favorites to their carts.

 Recommended budget for the home care brand

 The last step was to set a budget and key KPIs that the home care brand would track throughout the year.
-When it comes to setting budget, there’s no need to guess or test and learn before finding out the magic number to invest.
+When it comes to setting an advertising budget, there’s no need to guess or test and learn before finding out the magic number to invest.
 Using the cost per one thousand impressions, or CPM, for each selected ad product and the size of the audience your brand can engage in each stage, you can strategically arrive at a recommended budget.

 For example, the total audience that ‘added to cart’ or viewed the brand’s products but hadn’t purchased the brand yet in a year represented 1.5 to 2MM customers.
 Since this audience was close to conversion, they wanted to reach as many customers as possible.
 And at this stage in the journey, the key performance indicator or KPI they looked at was ROAS (return on ad spend).
 Using the size of the audience they wanted to reach multiplied by the CPM and frequency of engagement, they arrived at a yearly budget of $300K.

 This same method for setting budget can be repeated for each stage.
 Each stage will track different KPIs based on the actions we hope customers will take as a result of seeing your ads.

 The home care brand’s results